-Applicants who are eligible for such registration and have their application underway, may apply for the HSST programme.
-If they are appointed, they are not eligible to commence a HSST training position until registered.
+Applicants who are eligible for such registration, and have their application underway, may apply for the HSST programme but if appointed are not eligible to commence an HSST training position until registered.
 This registration requires education to the level of MSc in Clinical Science, or equivalent.

 |A passion for (committed, in-depth interest in and enjoyment of) clinical scientific practice and its application to patients and healthcare in a clinical environment.||Application and interview|

 |Ability to analyse and critically evaluate scientific, technical, educational and medical literature.

 Ability to identify opportunities for research and innovation and successfully complete and disseminate findings.

 Ability to make judgments, including clinical judgments involving facts or situations that impact on patients.